veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 ### `@export`, `@export {SomeType}`

-When properties are marked with `@export` and the compiler is run with the `--generate_exports` flag, a corresponding `goog.exportSymbol` statement will be generated:
+When static or prototype properties are marked with `@export` and the compiler is run with the `--generate_exports` flag, a corresponding `goog.exportSymbol` statement will be generated:

 ```javascript
 /** @export */